MIT-LCP/mimic-iv-website/content/about/access.md

 1. Users must become a credentialed user on PhysioNet with access to MIMIC-III.
 This process involves completing a training course in human subjects research and signing of a data use agreement.
 Details of this process [are available online](https://mimic.physiont.org/gettingstarted/access).
 2. Users must add a valid Google account e-mail to their credentialed PhysioNet user account.
 3. Users must contact mimic-support@physionet.org and request access to MIMIC-IV.
-The e-mail should state the name of the Consortium organization they are a member of, and the PhysioNet account they would like access provisioned to.
+The e-mail should state the name of the Consortium organization of which they are a member, and the PhysioNet account to which they would like access provisioned to.
 The e-mail should be sent from an address associated with the Consortium organization, or have a member of the Consortium organization copied to verify your affiliation.

 More detail on these three steps is provided below.